Kackis/Database_Formula1/README.md

 # Database_Formula1

 ### 1. Project Overview
-Azure Databricks data engineering and analytics project using medallion architecture (bronze/silver/gold layers).
-Build using Apache Spark, Delta Lake, Azure Storage, workflows, analytical dashboards, pipeline for data processing and business reporting.e
+Azure Databricks data engineering and analytics project using a Medallion Architecture (Bronze, Silver, and Gold layers).
+Build using Apache Spark, Delta Lake, Azure Storage, Databricks Workflows, analytical dashboards, pipeline for data processing and business reporting.

 ### 2. Data Source

-The dataset used in this project was provided as part of an educational course and is used here in accordance with the course portfolio usage permission -  "Azure Databricks & Spark Core For Data  Engineers" by Ramesh Retnasamy.
+The dataset used in this project was provided as part of the Udemy course "Azure Databricks & Spark Core For Data Engineers" by Ramesh Retnasamy.

-All engineering, analytics, transformations, dashboards, and architecture implementations are my own work.
+This repository contains only the implementation, data engineering pipelines, dashboards, and project documentation.

 ### 3. Business Objective